Silo Art Trail of NSW

 Accommodation: Station Motel Parkes x 1 night

-This morning we visit the Parkes Observatory which hosts the 64-metre Parkes radio telescope, one of the telescopes comprising CSIRO’s Australia Telescope National Facility.
-An icon of Australian science, the Parkes radio telescope has been in operation since 1961 and continues to be at the forefront of astronomical discovery thanks to regular upgrades.
-Astronomers from across Australia and around the world utilise the Parkes radio telescope to undertake world-class astronomical science.
-Affectionately known as ’the Dish’, the telescope operates 24 hours a day, every day of the year.
-Time to visit the 3D theatre before we depart for Grenfell.
-The 1926 Grain Silos at Grenfell are proudly owned by Grenfell Commodities and it was the initiative of the founder, Peter Mawhinney, to commission the silos to be painted.
+Breakfast this morning in the hotel followed by a visit to the Elvis Museum.
+The King’s Castle is a collection of Elvis’ personal artefacts.
+The King’s Castle’s exhibition – “Walk A Mile in My Shoes – A Day in the life of Elvis Presley”.
+This interactive exhibit is designed to try and bring to you some of the highs and lows that Elvis Presley encountered throughout his life and career.
+As you experience the new audio-visual journey, you will see genuine artefacts from Elvis’ homes and items he wore or used on stage.
+From here we continue to Grenfell.
+The 1926 Grain Silos at Grenfell are proudly owned by Grenfell Commodities and was the initiative of the founder, Peter Mawhinney, to commission the silos to be painted.
 Peter was inspired by the artwork on the Weethalle Silos and could envisage that the silos at Grenfell were the perfect canvas for Heesco Khosnaran to create another masterpiece.
-Here we will also visit this fascinating gold rush town with it’s many galleries, historic buildings and super country pubs.
-Lunch will be enjoyed in town and time to visit the Grenfell Art Gallery.
+Here we will also visit this fascinating gold rush town with its many galleries, historic buildings and super country pubs.
+Time for you to purchase lunch at leisure and to visit the Grenfell Art Gallery.
 Late afternoon we arrive at our overnight accommodation in Bathurst.
-Dinner tonight is included at a local restaurat
+Dinner tonight is included at the hotel.

-Accommodation: Littomore Hotels & Suites Bathurst x 1 Night
+Accommodation: Rydges Mount Panorama Bathurst x 1 Night

-After breakfast at a local café in town and time exploring around Bathurst we drive to Portland located 45 minutes from Bathurst and our final Silo of our tour.
+After breakfast at the hotel, we drive to Portland located 45 minutes from Bathurst and the final Silo of our tour.
 The Portland Silos which are now known as “The Foundations” were the 20th Silos to be included in the Australian Silo Art Trail and were completed in May 2018.
 The old Portland Cement Works were painted by Guido van Helten and depict five male and one female past Portland Cement workers.
 From here we commence our return to Sydney via the picturesque Blue Mountains.
 We will stop at Govetts Leap for spectacular views and enjoy a 2 course lunch at the Boilerhouse Café at the historic Hydro Majestic hotel.
-On completion of lunch head down the motorway to arrive back in Sydney approximately 4:30–5:00pm.
+On completion of lunch head down the motorway to arrive back in Sydney approximately 4.30 – 5.00pm.